disrupt01/Inventory-Management-System/README.md

 # Inventory-Management-System
 This software doesn't work as expected.
 It is my college project.
 Help is needed for its proper functioning.
+Run ivms.py.
-To run this software you first need to login.
+You first need to login.
 Use user-id: Shivam.
 Use password: ascaban.
+Make sure all the three files- ivms.py, widget_file.py and create_tool_tip are in the same folder.

 It has 3 tabs-
 1. Data Entry: To enter product details and then store the entered data in a txt file and display them on spreadsheet tab.